NC CHECKING ACCOUNT SYSTEM – TRAINING AND ORIENTATION

 A Benefit Statement is the Neighborhood Council’s statement explaining how the approved expenditure/project will benefit the community.
 The Neighborhood Council is required to state on the demand warrant form how they believe this expenditure will benefit their community.
 This helps make the transaction transparent to stakeholders, the Department and the City Controller.

 The budget process is an opportunity for the NC to learn what the community wants to see happen and/or improved in the fiscal year ahead.
-A good budget outlines in reasonable detail; (1) operating expenses; (2) outreach activities; (3) neighborhood improvements and/or beautification projects; and, (4) Neighborhood Purposes Grants.
+A good budget outlines in reasonable detail; (1) operating expenses; (2) outreach activities; (3) neighborhood improvements and/or beautification projects; (4) Neighborhood Purposes Grants; and (5) Elections.
 It is used as a roadmap to achieve the NCs mission and goals.

 Neighborhood Councils are required to submit a board approved budget at the beginning of each fiscal year (July 1).
 The budget must be submitted to the Department on the standardized template by the established deadline in order for a Neighborhood Council to continue to have access to funding.